-- uri_template (str) A URI template for this resource which will be used when routing (using the plume.create_app factory function) and for setting Location headers. - content_types (tuple, set or list) List of allowed content_types.
+- uri_template (str) A URI template for this resource which will be used when routing (using the feather.create_app factory function) and for setting Location headers. - content_types (tuple, set or list) List of allowed content_types.
 This is not used by default.
 Instead, decorate desired handler methods with @falcon.before(validate_content_type).
-A set is recommended as the validation performs an exclusion (not in) operation - methods (tuple or list) List of HTTP methods to allow. - error_handler (callable) A function which is responsible for handling validation errors returned by a marshmallow schema.
-Defaults to plume.resource. basic_error_handler uri_template
+A set is reccomended as the validation performs an exclusion (not in) operation uri_template

+- methods (tuple or list) List of HTTP methods to allow. - error_handler (callable) A function which is responsible for handling validation errors returned by a marshmallow schema.
+Defaults to feather.resource. basic_error_handler